I'm Your Man (2021 film)

-I'm Your Man (Ich bin dein Mensch) is a 2021 German science fiction romance film written and directed by Maria Schrader and starring Maren Eggert, Dan Stevens and Sandra Hüller.
+I'm Your Man (Ich bin dein Mensch) is a 2021 German science fiction romance film inspired by a story of the same name by Emma Braslavsky and directed by Maria Schrader and starring Maren Eggert, Dan Stevens and Sandra Hüller.
 It premiered at the 71st Berlin International Film Festival in March 2021.
-It was selected as the German entry for the Best International Feature Film at the 94th Academy Awards.
+It was selected as the German entry for the Best International Feature Film at the 94th Academy Awards and made the shortlist in December 2021.
+Ultimately, it was not nominated.

 Plot

-Dr. Alma Felser, an archeologist, arrives at a dance club where an employee introduces her to Tom.
-Alma quizzes Tom with a complex math problem and on trivial details about his favorite poem, and he answers readily.
+Alma arrives at a dance club where an employee introduces her to Tom.
+Alma quizzes Tom on a complex math problem and trivial details about his favorite poem, and he readily answers.
 Tom then invites Alma to dance but suddenly begins repeating himself; he is quickly carried away, revealing him to be a robot.

-The employee apologizes, noting that Alma is one of only 10 experts asked to evaluate their robots, reassuring her that they will fix the glitch and she can proceed with the three-week project the next day.
+The employee apologizes, noting that Alma is one of only ten experts asked to evaluate their robots, reassuring her that they will fix the glitch and she can proceed with the three-week project the next day.

 Alma then visits Roger, her department head at the Pergamon Museum, ridiculing the many tests she went through to be presented with her "ideal man", mocking Tom and saying she's ready to write her evaluation.
 Roger reminds Alma that she agreed to the 3-week assessment and that he needs her expert input, as he is on an ethics committee that will decide if the robots will be given some human rights.
 Roger tells Alma that if she goes through with the experiment, he will allocate funds for her and her team to visit Chicago to see certain cuneiform tablets in person.

-Afterwards, fellow museum worker (and former fiancee) Julian invites Alma to his housewarming party, to meet his new girlfriend Steffi.
-There, Alma realizes that Steffi is pregnant, which perturbs her because (as the audience will find out later), she became pregnant with Julian, but then had a miscarriage.
+Afterward, fellow museum worker Julian invites Alma to his housewarming party, to meet his new girlfriend Steffi.

 Alma visits her father, an elderly man showing signs of memory loss.
 She later takes Tom home and, over the next few days, resists his romantic gestures.
-Julian arrives at the apartment one morning to collect a painting, indicating that he and Alma were once in a relationship.
+Julian arrives at the apartment one morning to collect a picture, indicating that he and Alma were once in a relationship.

 Alma then brings Tom with her to the museum.
 Tom is introduced to her team's work and suddenly alerts Alma of another researcher who has already written a paper about the subject they're researching.
 Alma reacts angrily and later gets drunk.
 At her apartment, Alma confronts Tom about whether or not he can feel anger, and questions how he is programmed to respond sexually.
 Rather than getting sexual, Tom puts Alma in her bed and leaves her there, saying she needs sleep.